 - Orange County Sheriff’s Department, 919-942-6300, for crimes occurring outside the city limits of Chapel Hill or Carrboro.

 - Crime Stoppers Program: 919-942-7515 to anonymously report information about a crime to the Chapel Hill-Carrboro-UNC Police Crime Stoppers.

 Anyone can electronically send anonymous reports about campus crimes to UNC Police through the Silent Witness program.
 When submitting a report, please provide three pieces of information: the type of crime involved, the general location of the crime (campus building, parking lot, etc.) and a more specific location for the crime.
 The form also has spaces for date, time and description of the crime as well as the suspect’s name, address and appearance.

 When 911 is dialed today, the information received by the 911 call center can be limited based on the type of phone used to make the call.
 Smart911 is a free, private and secure opt-in service through which the UNC-Chapel Hill community and visitors can create personalized Safety Profiles with important personal information.
-Smart911 allows citizens to provide the additional details that 911 call takers may need in order to assist them during an emergency, putting dispatchers a step ahead.
-At a time when a caller may be panicked or unable to communicate, or when it could be unsafe to communicate, Smart911 ensures that the important details needed by 911 are immediately available in the event they cannot be verbally provided.
+Smart911 allows citizens to provide the additional details 911 call takers may need in order to assist them during an emergency, thereby putting dispatchers a step ahead in terms of response.
+At a time when a caller may be panicked or unable to communicate, or when it could be unsafe to communicate, Smart911 ensures the important details needed by 911 are immediately available in the event they cannot be verbally provided.